British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 - For pupils aged 11-13 (the pupil’s age on 31st August for a September start)

 The challenges in Key Stage 3 are both exciting and demanding.
 These are vitally essential years for laying the foundations for lifelong learning and influencing the crucial decisions pupils will make at age 14.

 Students follow the National Curriculum for England.
 This includes English, Mathematics, Science, History, Geography, World Religions, Computing, Music, Art, Drama, Design Technology, PHSCE, Physical Education, and two Modern Foreign Languages from French, German, Mandarin or Spanish, with one studied from beginner level from Year 8.

 Our native English-speaking teachers engage students by using a wide range of lively activities.
 Lessons are interactive and challenging, extending students’ understanding and their ability to develop critical thinking.
 We have fully equipped rooms for Music, Art and Design Technology, a Drama Studio, Science laboratories, both indoor and outdoor sports facilities and plentiful ICT resources, including our 1:1 iPad scheme.

 Assessment and target setting

 We assess Key Stage 3 pupils through their written work, verbal participation, unit tests, projects, presentations and end-of-year examinations in May.
-Regular feedback provides indicators for both pupils and teachers of where the pupil is at a moment in time and what they need to aim for.
+Regular feedback provides indicators for both pupils and teachers of where the pupil is at that moment in time, and what they need to aim for.

-Rigorous target setting is linked to high-quality assessment, alongside careful attention from teachers to pupils’ individual learning styles, motivation and needs.
+Rigorous target setting is combined with high-quality assessment, together with careful attention from teachers to each pupils’ learning styles, motivation and needs.
 We understand that pupils aged 11 to 14 are changing, aspirational and emergent.
 They are adults in the making and have a range of learning needs.

 A general guideline for homework expectations per evening: Years 7-8 (up to one and a half hours) and Year 9 (up to two hours).